How To Care for Crematogaster Scutellaris

 This phase is very important for the health of the queen, and it’s the only time in the whole year when she can peacefully take some rest.

 For this species, the ideal temperature for hibernation is around 10 degrees Celsius.
-I would not suggest going a lot lower than this, because in some cases it could create some problems in the long-term growth of the colony.
+I would not suggest going much lower than this because it could create problems for the long-term growth of the colony.

-If you’re a beginner ant keeper and this is your first hibernation, I would strongly suggest you check out this other guide!
-Here I explain in detail every aspect of this complex process called hibernation!
-What it is, why ants hibernate, and what are the most effective ways to hibernate your beloved ants!
+If you're a beginner ant keeper and this is your first hibernation, I would strongly suggest you check out this other guide!
+Here, I explain in detail every aspect of this complex process called hibernation!
+What it is, why ants hibernate, and the most effective ways to hibernate your beloved ants!

 Nest Type

 When building or buying the nest for this species, keep in mind that they can also spray formic acid!
-For this reason, I would suggest using an outworld with a lot of ventilation holes or an easy-to-remove lid.
+For this reason, I would suggest using an outworld with plenty of ventilation holes or an easy-to-remove lid.

 With large colonies, this could become a real problem.
-If the outworld doesn’t have adequate ventilation and the ants start to spray formic acid because they feel intimidated, they can harm themselves with the formic acid fumes!
+If the outworld doesn’t have adequate ventilation and the ants start to spray formic acid due to feeling threatened, they can harm themselves with the formic acid fumes!

-Let’s see what are the best types of nests for this extremely cool Mediterranean ant species!
+Let's explore the best types of nests for this incredibly cool Mediterranean ant species!

 Wooden Nest